-Steven D. Weinstein is a Partner in the Employee Benefits & Executive Compensation Group.
+Steven D. Weinstein is a partner in the Employee Benefits & Executive Compensation Group and co-head of the Strategic Corporate Planning Group.
 He has been practicing in the employee benefits field since 1984, representing clients sponsoring single employer and Taft-Hartley pension and welfare plans.

-In addition, Steven counsels a wide array of clients on issues relating to fiduciary responsibility in connection with the administration and operation of employee benefit programs, including advice relating to the investment of plan assets, including the rules governing investment diversification, determination of plan assets, foreign indicia of ownership, prohibited transactions, and exclusive benefit and prudence.
-He also has extensively advised employers in connection with the implementation of all phases of reduction in force programs, including the drafting of severance plan and related documents and employee communications required to affect these programs.
+In addition, he counsels a wide array of clients on issues relating to fiduciary responsibility in connection with the administration and operation of employee benefit programs, particularly with respect to advice relating to the investment of plan assets.
+The latter advice includes the rules governing investment diversification, determination of plan assets, foreign indicia of ownership, prohibited transactions, and exclusive benefit and prudence.
+He also advises employers in connection with the implementation of all phases of reduction-in-force programs, including the drafting of severance plans and related documents, as well as employee communications required to effect these programs.

-Steven has significant experience assisting clients in the implementation and ongoing operation of non-qualified retirement plans and other types of executive compensation, including supplemental executive retirement and excess benefit plans.
-He also advises clients in connection with executive employment agreements and change in control or severance arrangements.
+Steven has significant experience in assisting clients with the implementation and ongoing operation of non-qualified retirement plans and other types of executive compensation, including issues relating to ERISA coverage, and Section 409A and Section 457A compliance.
+He also advises clients in connection with executive employment agreements and change-in-control or severance arrangements.